Scientists grow new stem cells in a living mouse

 Chris Mason, a professor of regenerative medicine at University College London, said he had no doubt that being able to reprogram cells in the body to different cell types would be useful in producing future therapies capable of transforming patients’ lives, but said there were many more years of research ahead before that would be possible.

-“The cells that will be useful will not be the pluripotent stem cells (iPS cells), but their more specialized (‘adult’) offspring,” he said.
+“The cells that will be useful will not be the pluripotent stem cells (iPS cells), but their more specialised (‘adult’) offspring,” he said.

 “This.. is an interesting proof of concept of the first step in the process, but it still needs these iPS cells to be safely converted to useful ‘adult’ cell types in the body.”